 Toriano is no saint either, mind.
 He shoots down in cold blood his white blood brother (John Pickard), which is not very sporting.
 There’s an Apache Army scout, Jim Eagle (Pat Hogan, a Kickapoo who often played Indians in Hollywood and TV Westerns) though it isn’t clear for most of the movie which side he is on.
 He does not die peacefully in his bed.
 Sidekick Sandy comes to a 'sticky' end too and is made to look remarkably like medieval paintings of St Sebastian.

 Toriano urges his people to do the Ghost Dance (a predominantly Lakota phenomenon of the 1890s so I don’t know why the Chiricahua are doing it in 1886).

 There’s a dramatically inevitable but absurd one-on-one mortal combat between Bannon and Toriano as the climax of the movie.
 You may guess who wins out.
-I was rooting for Toriano but it was not to be.
+I was rooting for Toriano.

 The trailer is almost worse than the movie.
 It begins, “In the great Western tradition of the immortal Shane, Paramount NOW presents” (as if the two movies were even in the same league) “Arrowhead.”

 “The least known of the Indian scouts was Ed Bannon, portrayed by rugged Charlton Heston,” announces the trailer, sonorously.
 Well, there’s a reason that Ed Bannon was the least known: he didn’t exist.
 “Now the secret history of the Apache war is revealed for the first time!” shouts the trailer.
 “The most amazing story to come out of the West!
 All the more THRILLING because it’s TRUE!”
 This isn’t really just commercial hyperbole.
 It’s what's called a lie.